michelfernandez/cove/site/content/english/sales.md

 {{< intro top=24 bottom=12 width=wide img=vertical-sales-main img-width=580 img-alt="A woman at a notebook signs a contract with the sales department." >}}
 {{% markdown %}}
-Electronic signature
+Electronic signature for sales teams
-for tax advisers
 ===============
-With Skribble, you and your clients can sign faster and more securely.
+Enable your sales staff and prospects to speed up the sales process.

 **Frequently used for:**
-- Financial statements
-- Tax arrangements
+- Quotations and offers
-- Client contracts
+- Leasing contracts
+- Franchise and distribution agreements
 {{% /markdown %}}
 {{< button
   "Get started"